pluralsight/guides/published/front-end-javascript/a-beginners-guide-to-jquery/article.md

 ### Initialisation

 You can pass a function to jQuery that will be invoked once the document is ready to be manipulated.
-This gives you an easy way to keep all your code in its own scope, and ensures that your code will execute as soon as the DOM is ready (once all the html has been parsed), but not before.
+This gives you an easy way to keep all your code in its own scope, and ensures that your code will execute as soon as the DOM is ready (once all the HTML has been parsed), but not before.

 ~~~ javascript
 $(function() {